 What Does a VPN Actually Hide, and Who From?

-Using a VPN can hide your IP address, your geographic location, your web browsing activity and much more.
+A VPN will hide your IP address, your geographic location, your web browsing activity and more from your ISP and the websites you visit.

 A VPN does this by encrypting your traffic and using a remote VPN server as the middleman between your device and the website or app you’re using.